FacilityApi/FacilityApi.github.io/docs/spec.md

 If `from: normal` is used on a request or response field, the field is a normal part of the request or response body.

-Except as indicated above, request and response fields are assumed to be normal fields, so `from: normal` is rarely used explicitly.
+Except as indicated above, request and response fields are assumed to be normal fields, so `from: normal` never needs to be used explicitly.

 A method response may have both normal fields and body fields, in which case the set of normal fields is used by a different status code than any of the body fields.